alina-vorontsova/alina-vorontsova/README.md

 <h3 align="center">
     Hi there!
-My name is Alina and i'm a newbie in software development.
+My name is Alina and i'm a newbie in Python-development.
 </h3>

 <p align="center">